someobserver/recurgence/threshold.md

 for seeing the pattern
 is blind to the pattern itself.**

-the temptation to mistake yourself for
+the temptation to mistake yourself
-the origin of the structure is enormous
+for the origin of the structure
+is **enormous**.

 right up until you glimpse time
 ...from the other side.

 *"oh..."*

-**all eyes on you** right now—
+all eyes on you right now—
 bc it didn't flow the way we thought it did.

 ### structural integrity